Updated: Tuesday, March 19th at 11:45 am

 Please include: Date of project, project name, and then once completed- pictures if possible.

-For questions regarding projects not listed, please contact the service coordinator and she will discuss with Father Eric for approval.
+For questions regarding projects not listed, please contact the Boosters service project coordinator and she will discuss with Father Eric for approval.

 Service Project Coordinator: Julie Connell firstname.lastname@example.org